jagruti1998/SpendSafe/README.md

 <br />

 ## User Features
-- customer can validate their login.
+- Users can validate their login credentials.

 <br />